matteranalytics/matter-analytics-webpage/README.md

 ## Workflow

-Key steps of the portfolio creation which take place locally on your computer.
+Key steps of the profile creation which take place locally on your computer.

 ### Installation